 Cartridge bottom brackets are much cleaner and easier to work on than cup-and-cone bottom brackets -- grease and bearing balls are entirely enclosed inside the sealed cartridge(s).

 Our first, guiding example is a Phil Wood bottom bracket.
 Phil Wood was the first brand of cartridge bottom bracket, in 1971.
 It is more expensive than most others, but also has a very long service life -- and the bearings are replaceable at any well-equipped bicycle shop.
 Unlike most other brands, Phil Wood offers chainline adjustability.
 Installation is a bit more complicated for this reason.
-Phil Wood offers options to fit frames with newer outboard-bearing bottom brackets and all common threadings -- British/ISO, but also the older Italian, French, Swiss, Raleigh and Chater Lea threadings.
-(I've never even seen that one!)
-Phil Wood also offers two cartridge lengths and a large variety of axles of different lengths to fit square-taper and splined cranks.
+Phil Wood offers options to fit frames with newer outboard-bearing bottom brackets and all common threadings -- British/ISO, but also the older Italian, French, Swiss, Raleigh, Chater Lea and oversize T47 threadings.
+Phil Wood also offers a large variety of axles of different lengths to fit square-taper and splined cranks.
 Some of the instructions for Phil Wood bottom brackets below are helpful for other brands and models as well.

 |Phil Wood cartridge||Phil Wood mounting rings|

-See Sheldon's bottom-bracket crib sheet for information on dimensions and see the selection at Harris Cyclery for details of axle lengths.
+See Sheldon's bottom-bracket crib sheet for information on dimensions for details of axle lengths.
 Chainline can further be adjusted during installation by repositioning the mounting rings.
-The Phil Wood axle is shoulderless -- press-fit into the bearing cartridges -- and so its offset can be adjusted when the bearings are replaced.
+The Phil Wood axle is shoulderless -- press-fit into the bearing cartridges -- and so its offset right or left can be adjusted when the bearings are replaced.

 If you are not sure of the threading of the bottom bracket shell, measure it with a thread-pitch gauge or by trying to thread in bottom-bracket cups or mounting rings with known threading.
 The correct size will start and turn easily.
-Do not try to force a fit, or you will damage the threading..
+Do not try to force a fit, or you will damage the threading.
+The right-side of British and Raleigh bottom brackets is threaded counterclockwise.

 The Phil Wood cartridge dimensioned for a 68 mm bottom bracket works with most bicycles.
 The Shimano UN-72 cartridge (described later in this article) is narrower than the 68 mm Phil Wood cartridge.
 Dimensions are as follows: